Deadly tornadoes tear through Texas as severe weather outbreak eyes South

 The same parent storm system will shift east Tuesday, sweeping through the Deep South with another round of tornadoes, hail and damaging straight-line winds.
 The National Weather Service Storm Prediction Center has hoisted an uncommon level 4 out of 5 risk of severe weather, warning of a “regional severe weather outbreak, including potential for strong tornadoes.”

-Included in the bull’s eye are cities like Baton Rouge, Lafayette and Lake Charles, La., as well as Hattiesburg and Jackson, Miss.
-Storms will shift into Alabama during the evening, the tornado risk continuing.
+Included in the bull’s eye are cities such as Baton Rouge, Lafayette and Lake Charles, La., as well as Hattiesburg and Jackson, Miss.
+Storms will shift into Alabama during the evening, and the tornado risk will continue.
 There’s a chance of severe weather over parts of the Southeast and southern Mid-Atlantic, including the Carolinas, late Wednesday.

 Monster tornado just passed north of Taylor Texas @NWSSanAntonio @MyRadarWX #txwx pic.twitter.com/eWqFyFUTKJ— Aaron Jayjack (@aaronjayjack) March 21, 2022